 History of the Mosquito Fleet

 Nearly a century ago, the best mass transit system in the Pacific Northwest was the Mosquito Fleet.
-Steamships like the Virginia V ferried people, farm produce, and more than the occasional cargo of livestock between the cities and towns that lined Puget Sound.
+Steamships like Virginia V ferried people, farm produce, and more than the occasional cargo of livestock between the cities and towns that lined Puget Sound.
 Read more...

 Keep Steaming Along

-The craftsmanship and engineering behind the Virginia V is a blueprint for success.
+The craftsmanship and engineering behind Virginia V is a blueprint for success.
 The focal point is a magnificent steam engine settled in the all-wood hull.
 Thanks to donor support and meticulous maintenance, this is the same engine that has been powering the ship for as long as the Virginia V has been around.
 Read more...

-Thinking about joining the Virginia V?
+Thinking about membership in the Steamer Virginia V Foundation?

 Our members get discounts on boat rentals, special events and much more.